Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/libraries/content.md

 - Free early literacy programming including Baby, Toddler, and School Readiness online and in person
 - Literacy collection ‒ for adults learning the basics of letters and numbers
 - Audio kits ‒ Books and CDs.
 Also available online through Tumblebooks
 - Language learning ‒ for English and many other languages ‒ in audio, print, electronic or some combination (or learn online using the Mango Languages learning programs)
-- Books with high interest and
+- Books with high interest and low vocabulary
-low vocabulary
 - Movies and music in other languages
 - Conversation Circles ‒ meet virtually multiple times per week
 - Settlement Worker on site at the Queen’s Square location 2 days per week
 - Courses on teaching English and ESL through an online product called Gale Courses and Lynda. com
 - Free access to the Internet ‒ use our computers or bring your own device
+- Borrow an iPad to use for home, school, or work
 - Never used a computer or need help with other devices?
 Book a 1 to 1 training session with our  staff
-- Old Post Office location – digital library with free access to laser cutter, sewing machines, 3D  printer and more.
+- Old Post Office location ‒ digital library with free access to laser cutter, sewing machines, 3D  printer and more.
 Borrow laptops and iPads to use at location
 #### Who:
 Everyone, all ages and skill levels
 #### When:
-All Locations
+**Queen’s Square**
+Monday ‒ Thursday at 9:30am‒8:30pm
+Friday and Saturday at 9:30am‒5:30pm
+Sunday at 1:00pm‒5:00pm

+**Hespeler, Preston and Clemens Mill**
-Monday ‒ Saturday at 10:00am‒6:00pm
+Monday ‒ Thursday at 10:00am‒8:30pm
+Friday at 10:00am‒5:30pm
+Saturday at 9:30am‒5:30pm
+Sunday at 1:00pm‒5:00pm

+**Old Post Office**
+Monday at 10:00am‒5:30pm
+Tuesday ‒ Thursday at 10:00am‒8:30pm
+Friday at 10:00am‒5:30pm
+Saturday at 9:30am‒5:30pm
+Sunday at 1:00pm‒5:00pm
 #### Where:
 ##### Queen’s Square
 1 North Square